piscolomo/rescata/README.md

   end
 end

-# Both methods will rescued and executed its ensure actions
+# Both methods will be rescued and executed its ensure actions
 u = User.new("Julio")
 u.operation
 puts u.name